 A Look Into the Reviews and Reputation of the Noom Diet?

-One of the many lessons you will learn on this diet plan is that everyone has an irrational and emotional side.
+One of the many lessons you will learn from this diet plan is that everyone has an irrational and emotional side.
 By tapping into that analytical and controlled side, it becomes easier to get better results.

 Here are some honest reviews of the Noom program, pulled from the Google Play App Store: